mapbox/osb14/README.md

 1. Consider changing the type of feature on the map.
 You could query for streets and add them as [polylines](http://leafletjs.com/reference.html#polyline) or for buildings and add them as [polygons](http://leafletjs.com/reference.html#polygon).

 1. You could [signup for a free Mapbox account](https://www.mapbox.com/plans/) and then create a [custom basemap style](https://www.mapbox.com/foundations/customizing-the-map).
 You'll obtain a [map ID](https://www.mapbox.com/foundations/share-your-map/#mapid) which you can use in the `L.mapbox.map()` call in `index.html`.

+1. Try some other [Leaflet](http://leafletjs.com/examples.html) and [Mapbox.js](https://www.mapbox.com/mapbox.js) APIs to do new and different things with your queried OSM data.